DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 As you can see we make four calls with `GetComponent`.
 One to the `SpriteRenderer` on the checkpoint on this script.
 One to `PlayerHealth` on the player.
 Then two more to the `SpriteRenderer` of the last checkpoint and the actual `Checkpoint` script of it.\
 We can get this down to just one call.\
 This script is on a checkpoint.
-That checkpoint will always have our renderer so we can make it a reference.\
+That checkpoint will always have our renderer, so we can make it a reference.\
 We do this just by adding a `public SpriteRenderer` to the script.

 ```csharp